mfem/web/src/building.md

 file, or create you own `config/user.mk`, as described in the [`INSTALL`](https://raw.githubusercontent.com/mfem/mfem/master/INSTALL) file.

-The parallel examples can be build with:
+The parallel examples can be built with:
 ```sh
 ~> cd mfem-4.5/examples
 ~/mfem-4.5/examples> make -j
 ```

-The serial examples can also be build with the parallel version of the library, e.g.
+The serial examples can also be built with the parallel version of the library, e.g.
 ```sh
 ~/mfem-4.5/examples> make ex1 ex2
 ```

-All parallel examples and miniapps can be build with:
+All parallel examples and miniapps can be built with:
 ```sh
 ~> cd mfem-4.5
 ~/mfem-4.5> make all -j